Dreams Become Reality

-The first of its kind, this new park in Fort Wayne is redefining disability and reminding an entire community the all civic space should be boundless.
+The first of its kind, this park in Fort Wayne, Indiana is redefining disability and reminding an entire community, all civic space should be boundless.

-The Boundless Playground at Kreager Park is a completely accessible playground, water-park and splash pad with restroom facilities.
-MKM led a design team in collaboration with the Fort Wayne Parks and Recreation Department to develop a design that responds to the needs of disabled children while also encompassing several principles of sustainable design.
+The Boundless Playground at Kreager Park is a completely accessible playground, waterpark and splash pad with restroom facilities.
+MKM led a design team in collaboration with the Fort Wayne Parks and Recreation Department to develop a design that responds to the needs of children with disabilities while also encompassing several principles of sustainable design.

-In keeping with the water theme, the restroom facility is designed to celebrate rain water.
-The roofs will shed rain water from all sides into collection drains on the pavement below.
-In turn, the rain water will flow through bio-swales for filtration before ending up in a cistern for collection and re-use to water the landscape.
-The restroom facility is designed to use day-lighting, limiting the amount of artificial light needed inside the structure.
+In keeping with the water theme, the restroom facility is designed to celebrate rainwater.
+The roofs shed rainwater from all sides into collection drains on the pavement below.
+In turn, the rainwater flows through bioswales for filtration before ending up in a cistern for collection and reuse to water the landscape.
+The restroom facility is designed to use daylighting, limiting the amount of artificial light needed inside the structure.